syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 3. Select a folder to store a backup in the Select backup folder field.

-4. Enter the Essential Studio version to upgrade in the Essential Studio version field, for example, 13.1.0.21.
+4. By default, corresponding Essential Studio version will be present displayed in the Essential Studio version field.

 5. Select the required .NET version from the .NET Framework version drop-down list.